neuralconfig/sz-acl/README.md

 ### General Features
 * Command-line interface for all operations
+* Web application interface (deployable to Google Cloud)
 * Python API for programmatic use
 * Support for both JSON and CSV formats for defining ACL rules
 * CSV template for easy rule creation in Excel
 * Wildcard replacement for multi-site deployments
+* Cleanup utilities for bulk deletion with pattern matching

 ## Requirements